 - Not managing the frequency of your employee engagement surveys

 Measuring employee engagement is not an annual task to tick off from the checklist.
 As we discussed earlier - it's a constantly fluctuating factor based on your employees’ feelings towards their work environment.

-For instance, the state of your employees who once used to see work from home as an incentive might have probably changed now due to prolonged remote work.
+For instance, the state of your employees who once used to see working from home as an incentive might have probably changed now due to prolonged remote work.

-That is why conducting employee surveys frequently, matters.
-The more employee feelings are collected, better is the measurement of employee engagement scores.
+That is why conducting employee surveys frequently matters.
+The more employee feelings are collected, the better the measurement of employee engagement scores.

 - Solely relying on pulse surveys to gauge employee engagement

 Yes, pulse surveys help you get short, frequent, and instant feedback from your employees.
 However, pulse surveys shouldn’t be the only weapon in your arsenal when measuring employee engagement.